MRGilak/Active-Disturbance-Rejection-Controller/README.md

 I've summarized a comprehensive note on the theoretical background of _actve disturbance rejection controller_ and _tracking differentiators_.
 You can find it in [here](/docs/theory.md) (I'll add the cascaded ADRC documentation as soon as possible).

-__Note__: The Python version on Pypi (which can be installed with `pip install adrc`) is currently not the latest version.
-This is because access to the global internet has been cut off in Iran for the past two months!
-I'll update that as soon as possible.
-For now, I highly recommend using the implementation available on Github.

 __Note__: Important notes for the Python, C++, Matlab, and Simulink implementations are given after the introduction!

 __New__: _Cascaded ADRC_ is now supported for all the environments as well.